-The content of this document is subject to constant change due to product version upgrades or other reasons.
-Thus, Ruijie Networks reserves the right to modify the content of the document without prior notice or prompt.
+The content of this document will be updated from time to time due to product version upgrades or other reasons, Ruijie Networks reserves the right to modify the content of the document without any notice or prompt.

-This manual serves solely as a user guide.
-While Ruijie Networks endeavors to ensure the accuracy and reliability of the content when compiling this manual, it does not guarantee that the content of the manual is free of errors or omissions.
-All information contained in this manual does not constitute any explicit or implicit warranties.
+This manual is designed merely as a user guide.
+Ruijie Networks has tried its best to ensure the accuracy and reliability of the content when compiling this manual, but it does not guarantee that the content of the manual is completely free of errors or omissions, and all the information in this manual does not constitute any explicit or implicit warranties.